trilpai/posts/_posts/2024-05-23-react-state-management.md

     });
     {% endhighlight %}

-3. **Create Reducers**: Reducers specify how the state changes in response to actions.
+3.**Create Reducers**: Reducers specify how the state changes in response to actions.
     {% highlight javascript %}
     const initialState = {
         todos: [],